Polyvinyl chloride: Lead

-Lead had previously been frequently added to PVC to improve workability and stability.
-Lead has been shown to leach into drinking water from PVC pipes.
+Lead compounds had previously been widely added to PVC to improve workability and stability but have been shown to leach into drinking water from PVC pipes.

-In Europe the use of lead-based stabilizers was gradually replaced.
+In Europe the use of lead-based stabilizers has been discontinued.
 The VinylPlus voluntary commitment which began in 2000, saw European Stabiliser Producers Association (ESPA) members complete the replacement of Pb-based stabilisers in 2015.

 Vinyl chloride monomer

 In the early 1970s, the carcinogenicity of vinyl chloride (usually called vinyl chloride monomer or VCM) was linked to cancers in workers in the polyvinyl chloride industry.
 Specifically workers in polymerization section of a B.F.
 Goodrich plant near Louisville, Kentucky, were diagnosed with liver angiosarcoma also known as hemangiosarcoma, a rare disease.
 Since that time, studies of PVC workers in Australia, Italy, Germany, and the UK have all associated certain types of occupational cancers with exposure to vinyl chloride, and it has become accepted that VCM is a carcinogen.